 BENZ: Wait, when’s it illegal to not pay interns?
 Everyone does that.

-BEEMER: Apparently, federal law states that anyone who does work for you must get paid at least minimum wage, even if you call them an intern.
+BEEMER: Apparently, the feds state that anyone who works for you must get paid at least minimum wage.

 BENZ: She got course credit!

 BENZ: That sucks.
 Who’s gonna make coffee around here now?